 Is it healthier than brown sugar?

-This part of the Muscovado Sugar Guide will discuss the health benefits of muscovado sugar.
 Compared to brown sugar, muscovado sugar contains more of the original nutrients found in sugarcane juice.
-This is because it undergoes minimal processing and retains some of the natural molasses that is removed from commercial supermarket brown sugar during refining.
-Molasses is a byproduct of the sugar refining process and contains several minerals such as iron, calcium, magnesium, and potassium.
+This is because it undergoes minimal processing and retains some of the natural molasses that producers remove from commercial supermarket brown sugar during refining.
+Molasses, a byproduct of the sugar refining process, contains several minerals such as iron, calcium, magnesium, and potassium (Source: Medical News Today – Molasses: Types, nutrition, and benefits).
 These minerals are often lost in the refining process, but they remain in muscovado sugar, giving it a slight nutritional edge over brown sugar.
+However, it is important to note that muscovado sugar and brown sugar are still added sugars and you should consume them in moderation.
+They are still high in calories and can contribute to weight gain and other health issues if consumed excessively.
+Therefore, we recommend limiting the intake of all added sugars, including muscovado sugar and brown sugar.

 Why is it called muscovado sugar?